consiglionazionaledellericerche/jscontact-tools/README.md

     SORT-AS (only for vCard N property)
     CALSCALE (only for vCard ANNIVERSARY, BDAY and DEATHDATE properties)

-4. A topmost Card/CardGroup property with prefix defined by the configuration property `extensionsPrefix` is converted into a vCard extension.

-5. Default values for the configuration properties are:
+4. Default values for the configuration properties are:

-    - `extensionsPrefix = "extension:"`
     - `setCardMustBeValidated = true`
     - `setAutoAddrLabel = true`
     - `setPropIdParam = true`